Python program to convert list to Table

 In the first statement, you imported the Pandas library.
 There are two lists – names and grades.
-Then the zip function compress these two lists.
-The df objects contain the dataframe.
+Then the zip function compresses these two lists.
+The df objects contain the DataFrame.

 import pandas as pd